maximilien0405/capacitor-android-launcher/README.md

 This Capacitor plugin allows you to open the launcher settings to set your app as the default launcher on Android.

-It can also, if needed, start (and stop) and immersive mode that hides all UI elements and prevents your user from leaving the app.
-This is usefull for an Kiosk App, or for children or seniors.
+It can also, if needed, start (and stop) and immersive mode that hides all UI elements.
+This is usefull for an Kiosk App, or for special apps made for childrens or seniors.

+## Support

+- v7.X.X supports Capacitor V7 (IOS 14+, Android minSdkVersion 23+).

 ## Installation